Open Accessibility Menu

 • Petrie Shoulder Scope With Reconstruction "I liked the check-ins with HealthLoop & the info provided there (to-do list, resources, etc).
 I appreciated the opportunity to communicate with Julie via Health Loop, having my questions addressed promptly, making sure I didn't run out of pain meds durin ..."
 Provider: Russell S Petrie MD

-• Shoulder Scope With Reconstruction "Overall good communication and the availability of staff after hours."
+• Shoulder Scope With Reconstruction "The whole staff was excellant and all the follow-up was very good.
+Responses to question was very timely."
 Provider: Russell S Petrie MD

 • Shoulder Scope With Reconstruction "Enjoyed everything - super professional, kind, knowledgeable staff, and a great facility."
 Provider: Russell S Petrie MD